Guide to Tax Codes

 Tax allowance = Number x £10 + £9

-For example, if your tax code is 810L then your tax allowance would be £8109.
-Any amount you earn above this tax allowance is your taxable income.
-For example, if you earned £20,000 per annum, your taxable income would be £11,891.
+For example, if your tax code were 1257L then your tax allowance would be £12,579.
+Any amount you earn above this tax allowance is your taxable pay.
+For example, if you earned £20,000 per annum, your taxable pay would be £7,421.

-Note: If your tax code is a letter 'K' followed by a number, it means that the total allowances in your code are effectively negative.
-In this case the number is added rather than deducted to determine the taxable income.
-For someone earning £20,000 with a tax code of K475, the taxable income would be £24,759.
+Note: If your tax code is a letter 'K' (or 'SK' or 'CK') followed by a number, it means that the total allowances in your code are effectively negative.
+In this case the number is added rather than deducted to determine the taxable pay.
+For someone earning £20,000 with a tax code of K475, the taxable pay would be £24,759.

 What the letters mean

-Tax codes ending in L indicate a basic personal allowance and is the most common code.
+Tax codes ending in L indicate a basic personal allowance.

 Tax codes ending in T indicate there are items requiring review by your Inspector of Taxes.

-Tax codes beginning with K indicate the amount of allowances are less than the total deductions.
+Tax codes starting with K indicate allowances are less than the total deductions.
 An example could be if you have a company car, private medical benefit and other taxable expenses and benefits in kind which exceed the amount of the personal allowance.

-Tax code BR stands for "Basic Rate" and indicates that all of your income is to be subjected to the basic rate of tax at the current rate.
+Tax code BR stands for 'Basic Rate' and indicates that all of your pay is to be subjected to the basic rate of tax at the current rate.
 You will therefore receive no personal allowances but you will not be subjected to higher rates of tax.

-Tax code 0T indicates that you have no personal allowances and all income is subject to basic and higher rates of tax.
+Tax code 0T indicates that you have no personal allowances and all pay is subject to tax.

-Tax code NT indicates that no tax is to be deducted on your income.
+Tax code NT indicates that no tax is to be deducted on your pay.